Slicing Pomerons in ultraperipheral collisions using forward neutrons from nuclear breakup: Conclusions and outlook

 \section{Conclusions and outlook}

-In this paper, we advertise measurements of forward neutrons from nuclear breakup in inclusive high energy photon-nucleus scattering in heavy-ion UPCs, e.g., charmonium (bottomonium) production $\gamma+A \to J/\psi (\Upsilon)+X$ or heavy-quark dijet production $\gamma+A \to Q {\bar Q}+X$, as a novel way to study the QCD dynamics at small $x$.
-The key quantity is the number of inelastic photon-nucleon interactions (the number of wounded nucleons): its average value $\langle N_{\rm coll} \rangle$ is proportional to inverse of the gluon nuclear shadowing and its first moments are sensitive to details of the leading twist mechanism of nuclear shadowing.
-Our numerical analysis has demonstrated that the number of forward neutrons from nuclear breakup detected in the ZDC on the nuclear target side is rather unambiguously proportional to the number of wounded nucleons, which provides a practical opportunity for novel studies of nuclear shadowing.
+In this paper, we suggest using measurements of forward neutrons from nuclear breakup in inclusive high energy photon-nucleus scattering in heavy-ion UPCs, e.g., charmonium (bottomonium) production $\gamma+A \to J/\psi (\Upsilon)+X$ or heavy-quark dijet production $\gamma+A \to Q {\bar Q}+X$, as a novel way to study the QCD dynamics at small $x$.
+The key quantity is the number of inelastic photon-nucleon interactions (the number of wounded nucleons): its average value $\langle N_{\rm coll} \rangle$ is proportional to inverse of the gluon nuclear shadowing and its distribution is sensitive to details of nuclear shadowing.
+Our numerical analysis suggests that the number of forward neutrons from nuclear breakup detected in the ZDC on the nuclear target side is rather unambiguously proportional to the number of wounded nucleons, which provides a practical opportunity for novel studies of nuclear shadowing and its $x$ dependence.

-On top of providing stringent tests of the dynamics of leading twist shadowing of gluon PDFs, it would be possible to explore effects related to proximity to the black disk limit of the strong interaction.
+Using these processes, it would be possible to explore effects related to proximity to the black disk limit of the strong interaction.
 For example, one can study fragmentation of leading hadrons in $\gamma A$ scattering and look for suppression of their multiplicity as a function of Feynman $x_F$ and $W$ as well as for broadening of their transverse momentum distribution~\cite{Frankfurt:2001nt}.
 These effects should be more pronounced for central collisions characterized by an enhanced activity in the ZDC.
-It should be possible to construct from the data an analog of the $R_{CP}$ ratio, which would probe the density dependence of fragmentation.
-It would also be useful to construct similar quantities for low $p_T$ charm production.
+It should be possible to construct from the data an analog of the central-to-peripheral $R_{CP}$ ratio of yields, which would probe the density dependence of fragmentation.
+It would also be useful to construct similar quantities for low-$p_T$ charm production.

 Another interesting application is for multiparton interactions in proton-nucleus ($pA$) scattering.
 It was argued in~\cite{Alvioli:2019kcy} that the single and double scattering can be separated using their dependence on the impact parameter: the former is proportional to $A$, while the latter $\propto A^{4/3}$.
 However, since both hard interactions are typically detected in a limited range of rapidities $|y| \leq 3-4$, centrality is difficult to determine from the transverse energy $E_T$ signal because multiparton interactions also contribute to $E_T$.
 The use of forward neutrons in ZDCs would alleviate this problem.